navneettomar11/technical-guides/statistics/measure-of-variablity.md

 To calculate the variance follows these steps
 - Work out the Mean (the simple average of the numbers)
 - Then for each number: substract the Mean and square the result(the squared difference).
-- The workout the averabe of those squared differences.
+- The workout the average of those squared differences.

 ## Why do we divide by n-1 instead of by n ?
 When we calculate the sample `sd` we estimate the population mean the sample mean, and dividing by (n-1) rather than n which gives it a special property that we call an "unbiased estimator".
 Therefore s<sup>2</sup> is an **unbiased estimator** for the population variance.